jtladner/BIO682_Spring2024/Week03_Shell-pt2/readme.md

 After Anaconda has been installed, open a terminal window (Mac/Linux) or the "Anaconda Prompt" (Windows) and run the following command: ```jupyter notebook```

-This should automatically open the jupyter notebook within your default browser.
+This should automatically open the jupyter notebook within your default web browser.

 ### Assignment